 If you've ever had to grease and flour your baking pans, you've probably gotten annoyed: The all-purpose flour is either too thick in places or too thin and can give finished baking a raw flour coat.
 Superfine Wondra will coat your pans evenly and will dissolve into the batter as it bakes.

 Related: How to Stock a Pantry for Baking

 Fry fish or vegetables:

 Tempura batters are often made with fine rice flour to give delicate fish and vegetables a golden, shatteringly crispy crust once fried.
-Try using Wondra instead of rice flour in Crispy Beer Batter Fish & Chips, or the next time you fry up shrimp or tempura-style veggies.
+Try using Wondra instead of rice flour in Crispy Beer Batter Fish & Chips, or in place of all-purpose flour the next time you fry up shrimp or tempura-style veggies.

 Crepe batter usually needs to set for about 30 minutes to thicken.
 Instantly dissolving Wondra flour cuts that time down to 10 minutes and prevents the lumps that usually mean extra whisking.
 Save time by using Wondra flour to make these classic crepes.